Sciencesing/WEDesignWebsite-Copy/_posts/2021-05-13-sustainability-division.md

 ### Local embededdness section

-This section deals how to go about integrating the wind turbine into the selected are.
+This section deals with integrating the wind turbine into the selected location of theturbine's final destination.
 This may include:

 * Stakeholder data
 * Land data
-* Current facilities in the are and the potential need for outsourcing or creation
+* Current facilities in the area and the potential need for outsourcing or creation

 And many more!
 Sustainability is not a one-perrson's job and the more, the merrier!
-Contact us for how to be a part of WE Design.
+Contact us to get involved.